jj5/kickass-crypto/README.md

 I'd love to hear from you!
 Hit me up at [jj5@jj5.net](mailto:jj5@jj5.net?subject=Kickass%20Crypto).
 Put "Kickass Crypto" in
-the subject line to make it past my mail rules.
+the subject line to make it past my mail filters.